Revivalist-Dev/rev-lorecard/readme.md

 # Lorebook Creator

-A web application to automatically create structured lorebooks from URL using AI.
+A web application to automatically create structured lorebooks from a URL using AI.

 ## Screenshots & Videos

 <details>
   <summary>Main Workflow</summary>

-  *A video demonstrating the main workflow of creating a lorebook from a URL.*
+  *A video demonstrating the main workflow of creating a lorebook from a URL*

 https://github.com/user-attachments/assets/1812776a-19e2-42c7-9b0b-00356ebab724